Identity document: Croatia

 All Croatian citizens may request an Identity Card, called Osobna iskaznica (literally Personal card).
 All persons over the age of 18 must have an Identity Card and carry it at all times.
 Refusal to carry or produce an Identity Card to a police officer can lead to a fine of 100 kuna or more and detention until the individual's identity can be verified by fingerprints.

 The Croatian ID card is valid in the entire European Union, and can also be used to travel throughout the non-EU countries of the Balkans.

 The 2013 design of the Croatian ID card is prepared for future installation of an electronic identity card chip, which is set for implementation in 2014.

 Cyprus

 The acquisition and possession of a Civil Identity Card is compulsory for any eligible person who has reached twelve years of age.
 On January 29, 2015, it was announced that all future IDs to be issued will be biometric.
 They can be applied for at Citizen Service Centres (KEP) or at consulates with biometric data capturing facilities.

 An ID card costs €30 for adults and €20 for children with 10/5 years validity respectively.
 It is a valid travel document for the entire European Union.

 Czech Republic

 In Czech, an ID is called Občanský průkaz, an identity card with a photo is issued to all citizens of the Czech Republic at the age of 15.
 It is officially recognised by all member states of the European Union for intra EU travel.
 Travelling outside the EU mostly requires the Czech passport.

 Denmark

-Denmark is one of few EU countries that currently do not issue EU standard national identity cards (not counting driving licences and passports issued for other purposes).

-Danish citizens are not required by law to carry an identity card.
-A traditional identity document (without photo), the personal identification number certificate (Danish:Personnummerbevis) is of little use in Danish society, as it has been largely replaced by the much more versatile National Health Insurance Card (Danish:Sundhedskortet) which contains the same information and more.
-The National Health Insurance Card is issued to all citizens from the birth legally residing in Denmark.
-It is commonly referred to as an identity card despite the fact it has no photo of the holder.
-Both certificates retrieve their information from the Civil Registration System.
-However, the personnummerbevis is still issued today and has been since September 1968.

-Danish driver's licenses and passports are the only identity cards issued by the government containing both the personal identification number and a photo.
-A foreign citizen without driving skills living in Denmark cannot get such documents.
-Foreign driving licenses and passports are accepted with limitations.
-A foreigner living in Denmark will have a residence permit with their personal identification number and a photo.